hpham1295/Impact-Data-Mining/README.md

 [(https://github.com/hpham1295/Impact-Data-Mining/blob/main/Framework.png)](https://github.com/hpham1295/Impact-Data-Mining/blob/main/application_framework.png)

 ## Related Publications:
-This project is based on the research paper titled "Unstructured to Actionable: Extracting Wind Event Impact Data for Enhanced Infrastructure Resilience" by H. Pham (hpham12@vt.edu) and M. Arul (marul@vt.edu).
+This project is based on the research paper titled "Unstructured to Actionable: Extracting Wind Event Impact Data for Enhanced Infrastructure Resilience" by H. Pham (phamanhuy@vt.edu) and M. Arul (marul@vt.edu).
 The link to the full paper will be provided soon.

 ## Main Inputs
 The primary inputs for this project are reconnaissance reports in PDF format and relevant keywords tailored to the areas of interest in the study.